-We are asking all SFSuper Series participants to set up a fundraising page (as part of your registration) and to commit to raising a minimum amount of $750 each (or $100 each for the family event).
+As part of joining our SF Super Series Team you will be setup with a fundraising page (as part of your registration) and a commitment to raising a minimum amount of $1000.
 This might sound like a lot of money but once you start fundraising you will be surprised at how quickly it tallies up.

 Fundraising takes a little creativity and persistence but is easier than you think.
 Remember, you are not on your own.
 As always, this is a team effort!

-We will help you with fundraising ideas, how-tos and lots of tips and tricks on seeking sponsorship so you reach your target!
+We will help you with fundraising ideas, how-to's and lots of tips and tricks on seeking sponsorship so you can reach your target!

 Online /network fundraising